albar965/littlenavmap-manual/src/en/PROFILE.rst

 .. figure:: ../images/profile_label.jpg

     Information for position between waypoints ``GIGIR`` and ``OBITI``.
-    Indicating a headwind of 28 kts at this position.
+    Indicating a headwind of 28 knots at this position.
     User aircraft still climbing.
     Note the image showing German number format with dot as thousands separator.